m7m0od/m7m0od/README.md

   <img src="https://github.com/m7m0od/m7m0od/blob/main/office-932926_1920.jpg" align="right" width="25%"/>

-Web developer with Bachelor’s degree in Computers & Artificial Intelligence and familiarity with several programming languages.
-Seeking for the position of a Programmer to utilize teamwork and leadership skills in coordinating the effort of programmers.
+Backend developer with Bachelor’s degree in Computers & Artificial Intelligence and familiarity with several programming languages.
+I have successfully navigated various aspects of backend development, which has allowed me to become skilled at crafting robust and scalable solutions.
+My commitment to staying current with industry trends and technologies reflects my eagerness to contribute effectively to upcoming challenges.

 - 🔭 Programming and coding lover.
 - 💬 Ask me about **Laravel and php**